AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 ### Identifying Series

 When you add multiple series in such way you may need to obtain a link to some or all of of them for further adjustments.
-You can use either series id or series index to achieve it.
+You can use either series id or series index to achieve it.<!--This section contains information on both series index and series id.-->

 #### Index